 A breach of regulations constituting unacceptable practice may be detected:

 Instances of plagiarism are considered unfair practice.
-The procedures for dealing with allegations of plagiarism are given in the WIT Quality Manual.
+The procedures for dealing with allegations of plagiarism are given in Chapter 11 of this document.

-Where such a breach is suspected, the Academic Administration and Student Affairs Manager shall coordinate an investigation into the allegation by meeting with the student, and shall prepare a report for the Registrar.
-The Registrar shall consider the report and will determine an appropriate action.
-This may include:
+Where such a breach is suspected, the Academic Administration and Student Affairs Manager shall coordinate an investigation into the allegation by meeting with the student, and shall prepare a report for the Office of Academic Affairs on the meeting

-The candidate may appeal the decision of the Registrar by writing to the Office of the Registrar.
-On receipt of this appeal the Registrar may form a Panel of Enquiry.
+3. Where the student disputes the finding, the student has the right to appeal by writing to the Office of the Registrar.
+On receipt of this appeal the Registrar may form a Panel of Enquiry

 In circumstances where the Registrar deems the breach to be of a serious nature and constitutes a Panel of Enquiry or where an appeal has been received, the candidate shall be notified in writing through the office of the Registrar at least five days in advance of the meeting of the Panel of Enquiry in relation to the following:

-The candidate shall notify the Registrar in advance of the person(s) to accompany him/her, and their status to the meeting of the Panel of Enquiry.
+The candidate shall notify the Registrar in advance of the person(s) to accompany the candidate, and their status to the meeting of the Panel of Enquiry

 The reports and/or written submissions shall be made available to the candidate in advance.

-e) If deemed appropriate by the Registrar, a technical or legal advisor may assist the panel in their work.
+If deemed appropriate by the Registrar, a technical or legal advisor may assist the panel in their work

 The Panel of Enquiry shall assemble to consider the allegation(s) as soon as possible.
+The panel will consider evidence presented by the Institute and the student.
+The panel shall only consider the circumstances relating to the alleged breach and base its findings on the evidence relating to it.
 Each case shall be considered separately and only on the basis of evidence available to the Panel of Enquiry.